PolaricServer/docs/docs/setup.rst

 * ``APRSIS`` - Connect an APRS-IS server over the internet
 * ``APRSIS-SRV`` - Act as an APRS-IS server on a specific port so that e.g. igates can connect.
 * ``ROUTER`` - A special channel that can be connected to APRSIS or APRSIS-SRV channels (with a filter for each) and act as APRS-router.
-A router-channel is typically used as a primary channel.
+A router-channel can be used as a primary channel.

 APRS-IS servers and routers will be described more later.
 These channel types will be available from version 3.2 of Polaric Server.